scality/Zenko/docs/Installation/Installation_Guide.rst

 Proxies
 =======

-If you are behind a proxy, add the following lines to your local machine’s /etc/environment file:
+If your cluster is behind a proxy, add the following lines to each machine’s /etc/environment file:

 ::